qnkhuat/qnkhuat.github.io/_drafts/2020-05-02-Eletric-Car-Efficiency.md

 # Is the electric cars the final answer?

-### Footnotes
+# Footnotes
 ##### (1)
 The numbers were estimated by [United States Environmental Protection](https://www.epa.gov) for 55% city and 45% highway driving.

 The number of L/100km estimated for electric cars are the equivalent liters of gas to generate electric to power the car to travel 100km.

 ##### (2)
-All the data used in this post are available here : [link](https://www.fueleconomy.gov/feg/download.shtml).
+All the data used in this post are available [here](https://www.fueleconomy.gov/feg/download.shtml).

 ##### (3)